Cray-HPE/docs-csm/005-LIVECD-CREATION.md

 ```

 If you have `statics.conf` setup, you can populate `data.json` a bit easier like this:
+> Note: w001 is the main ingress node for bootstrap, but this will switch to manager nodes in
+> v3 networking.
+The examples below are from the perspective of using w001.
 ```
 spit:/var/www/ephemeral # cat /etc/dnsmasq.d/statics.conf
 dhcp-host=ncn-m001-mgmt,a4:bf:01:5a:a9:ff,ncn-m001-mgmt